Bulls Bay Nature Festival - From the Forest to the Sea

-Archery, fishing, salt marsh explorations, nature art and sweet-grass basketry
+Archery, fishing, salt marsh explorations, discovering insect habitats, nature art and much more!

-Red wolf masks, turtle hats, animal tracks, fish art and face painting
+Red wolf masks, turtle hats, fish art, animal tracks and face painting

 Wildlife Art Contest and Exposition

 Students from Cape Romain Environmental Education Charter School (CREECS), St. James Santee Elementary and Lincoln Middle-High School students in grades 3 - 12 will showcase their creativity and talents in a beautiful wildlife art exposition and competition.
 Winners will see thier work displayed in a 2015 wildlife art calendar which will be available for purchase in the Bulls Bay community.
 All proceeds from the sale of calendars will benefit the art programs in the schools.